Table of Contents

 - key conversion actions are identified

-- user journeys are mapped
+- user journeys are mapped for each primary user type

 Interface Design

-- navigation is intuitive
+- navigation is intuitive and tested with real users

-- call-to-action elements are visible
+- call-to-action elements are visually distinct and clearly labelled

-Conversion Optimization
+Conversion Optimisation

-- checkout flows are simplified
+- checkout flows are simplified to the minimum number of steps

-- trust signals are visible
+- trust signals are visible at key decision points

 Usability

-- interface works well on mobile devices
+- interface works correctly on mobile devices

-- interactions are consistent
+- interactions are consistent and predictable

-- feedback is provided for user actions
+- feedback is provided for all user actions

-References Norman, Don (2013) The Design of Everyday Things
+Norman, Don (2013) The Design of Everyday Things

-Nielsen, Jakob 10 Usability Heuristics for User Interface Design
+Nielsen, Jakob — 10 Usability Heuristics for User Interface Design

 Baymard Institute – Ecommerce UX Research